 What support is available if I fear for my safety or the safety of my children due to a family violence situation?

 Family violence frontline services, including crisis accommodation, continue to operate to support women, children and families during the COVID-19 pandemic.

-There are options for accessing safe housing if you need to leave a violent situation or you are not safe in your home.
+There are options for accessing safe housing if you need to leave a violent situation or you are at risk of harm, or feel unsafe, in your home.

 Fines, enforcement and reporting